We Are Harper’s

 Where Eve and I pull duck faces, stick our tongues out at the camera and generally put ourselves out there, Julie would far rather remain quietly anonymous.
 Without the copious list writing, finance management and knowledge of where each and every invoice and piece of paper in the unit is (and if it isn’t in the right drop file then it had better run for cover) we simply would not manage.
 She also bakes a bloody marvellous lemon drizzle cake.

 Harper’s Logo & Icon

 Flo is now a twelve year old Jack Russell rescue dog from Hull Animal Welfare.
-She’s a little bit greyer than she was when I drew her over six years ago but she’s still as pretty as a picture (and as naughty as a box of monkeys).
+She’s a little bit greyer than she was when I drew her as the Harper’s logo in autumn 2011, but she’s still as pretty as a picture (and as naughty as a box of monkeys).

 When I got her she was six weeks old and the size of a small guinea pig, which scared the living daylights out of me because I’d never had a puppy before and I thought I was going to accidentally stand on her which prompted me to carry her round with me all day and thus instil in her from an early age that the world revolves around her.
 Which it does.

 Flo’s main jobs seem to be sleeping on her sofa in the unit, trying to eat Julie’s lunch and getting in the way when large deliveries are coming into or going out of the unit.
 She also chases the white cat that likes to sun itself on the recycling bins outside the side door but she gets told off for that because we’re supposed to be an animal friendly business.
 Flora is also very spoilt, doesn’t like other dogs much and likes having raspberries blown on her tummy.